SommerAntje/SommerAntje/README.md

 ## _Let me introduce myself_

-I am Antje, a passionate selftaught Frontend Developer with longtime experience in UI/UX Design and Ecommerce, based in Hamburg.
+I am Antje, a passionate self-taught Frontend Developer with longtime experience in UI/UX Design and Ecommerce, based in Hamburg.

 Currently diving into the magical world of Vue.js and Typescript!